atulloh/oddball/v2/build-log.md

 <figure>
   <img src="{{site.baseurl}}/assets/images/adns-cover-bottom.jpg" alt="ADNS cover bottom"/>
-  <figcaption>Much better</figcaption>
+  <figcaption>Much better; previously the lens would fall out in this position</figcaption>
 </figure>

 ### Improving the PCB

 Oddball v1 had included my first PCB design, and in it I'd made a few mistakes.
 The main issues were a few silkscreens were back-to-font (diodes and TRRS sockets), and not enough clearance between the TRRS jacks and the switches.
 These were relatively easy fixes, which I ammended in the [r1.1 PCB](https://github.com/atulloh/oddball/tree/master/output/pcbs/v1.1), and doubled checked for [r2.0 PCB](https://github.com/atulloh/oddball/tree/master/output/pcbs/v2.0).

 I'd used Teensy 2.0 MCUs in v1, which used Micro USB ports, which are pretty daggy.
-USB-C is much cooler, especially when you are plugging into a socket behind a keyboard you can't really see.
+USB-C is much more convenient, especially when you are plugging into a socket behind a keyboard you can't really see.
 As another bonus, the pinout is similar to Pro Micros or something like the [nice!nano](https://nicekeyboards.com/products/nice-nano-v1-0) if I/someone ever wanted to make the Oddball wireless.

 <figure>
   <img src="{{site.baseurl}}/assets/images/r2-pcb-1.jpg" alt="r2.0 PCB side A"/>